 Indigoextra Ltd. have been offering French SEO since 2006.
 Over the years, we have refined our link building strategy to ensure that all links comply with the latest Google guidelines.
 Our strategy focuses on building relatively few links from relevant, high-authority sites.
 All content is written by native French speakers educated to degree level or higher, who have previous experience in SEO, translation or copywriting.
 Our service provides the following benefits:

-- Have links generated to your site from relevant high-quality, high-authority websites.
+- Have backlinks generated from relevant high-quality, high-authority websites.

 - Appear high in the search results for relevant keyword searches with Google.fr and other French search engines.

 - Receive more visitors to your site as a result of this, which in turn increases sales.